Franklinton Middle School (North Carolina): 1999 fire

 Fire broke out at the school during the night of August 26, 1999, causing significant damage to three rooms on the first floor including a guidance office.
 The building was closed to students for four days while debris cleanup was taking place.
 These rooms involved were remodeled over the summer before the start of the school year.
 It is believed that an electrical problem may have started the fire.

-Unique feature

-Primary stairwells between floors are on each side of the main building as with typical old style schools, but a unique feature on this one is that the middle landings between flights are actually outside instead of inside.
-On the higher floors, students would go up or down one flight of stairs and through a door to an outside covered balcony.
-They would walk through a second door to get to the other flight of stairs and continue on to the next floor.
-Other stairways are at the main entrance landing between the lower two floors and in the auditorium from the theater floor to the upper balcony.
-There is also an elevator on the south side of the building.